Hidden East Anglia:

 The Maiden's Tomb

-Only the shell of Holy Trinity with St. Edmund's church (TG508117) now remains, but until its removal in 1896, there used to be on top of the tower a peculiar pyramid-like structure known as The Tomb, or the Maiden's Tomb, which would once have been visible from the sea.
+Only the shell of the medieval St. Edmund's church (TG508117) now remains, but until its removal in 1896, there used to be on top of the tower a peculiar pyramid-like structure known as The Tomb, or the Maiden's Tomb, which would once have been visible from the sea.
 It was actually no more than the apex of the tiled roof projecting above the top of the tower, but the locals invented a tale for it.

 The Blood Hills